cam-benfield/user-agent/README.md

 * `gem install rails`
   * If you run into issues with the rails install and webpacker not installing correctly, `brew install yarn` to get node and nodejs to install, as there seems to be some issues with node installing with ruby/rails.
 * `bundle install` - Make sure you don't run into any issues, if you do, please raise this as an issue on the repo.
+* `yarn install` - This will allow your rails instance to access the JS runtime when it does get up and running.
 * From here, you should have a working local/dev instance of the app.
 Run `rails server` and you should be good to go!